wfxr/minimap.vim/README.md

 **Requirement**

 - [🛰`code-minimap`](https://github.com/wfxr/code-minimap) is required.
-The plugin uses it to render minimap at 🚀 speed.
+The plugin receives rendered minimap from it.
 - vim8.2+, or neovim 0.5.0+.

 Use your favorite plugin manager, [vim-plug](https://github.com/junegunn/vim-plug) for example: